 When I decided to get my Open Water scuba diving certification I wanted to do it right.
 I could have enrolled and completed an Open Water certification in a couple of weekends at any local dive shop and been done with it.
 Diving is a recreational activity where death is a definite possibility.
 That being said, I wanted get trained by the best.I figured if I’m going to risk my life, I’d better take as much risk out of the equation.
 Trying to remember what you learned in a weekend when you’re 100 feet underwater, didn’t seem like a realistically safe scenario.
 I heard about Underwater Adventure Seekers(UAS) from a friend that lived in DC.
 UAS is a Washington, DC based dive club, founded on February 25th 1959 by Dr. Albert Jose’ Jones “Doc”.
 55 years running for any organization, they must be doing something right.

 In 1959, diving clubs in the area were reluctant to admit and train potential black divers, so “Doc” founded UAS.
 UAS is one of the first clubs in the US to certify all of its divers under the PADI system.
 When I started the certification it was supposed to be a few months long, but that year, my class was about 7 months long.
 It was worth it.
 They taught me everything from swimming, to fins and snorkel, to diving.
 Our classes were at any one of the public pools in DC.
 When I attended class everyone was helpful and enjoyed sharing their wisdom.
 There was this guy teaching that everyone revered and paid deep respect.
-He was always watching, and they affectionately called him “Doc” .
-He wasn’t arrogant or full of himself, he was real cool.
+He was always watching…and they affectionately called him “Doc” .
+He wasn’t arrogant or full of himself, he was real chill.
 I always appreciate old wisdom, but “Doc” was so cool and humble, you didn’t have to endure long pontificating stories about himself.
 His stories had me wide eyed and laughing hysterically sometimes.
 I found that I could sit there and listen to his stories for days.
-Then one of our instructors, Jay Haigler, mentioned him as if he was a diving god.
+Then one of our instructors, Jay Haigler, mentioned him as if he was a diving deity.

-We all laughed but then Jay or Sylvester Smith (Sly) stated, “regular people know about Jacques Cousteau, divers know about Dr. Jones (Doc)”.
+We all laughed but then Jay or Sylvester Smith (Sly) stated, “regular people know about Jacques Cousteau, but divers know about Dr. Jones (Doc)”.
 I thought to myself, who is this teacher that I’ve been talking to for the past 2 months?
 I had to look this old dude up.
 I mean he’s been teaching me for the past 2 months and I have no idea who he is.
 He NEVER bragged about what he’s done or where he’s been so I had to rush home to google “Doc”.

 Caption from references below: “As a master scuba instructor (PADI MSDT #1031), Dr. Jones has amassed more than 6000 dives in more than 50 countries where he has spread his message of swimming and diving safety.
 Dr. Jones is a spearfishing champion, scuba rodeo champion, and an underwater photographer/ videographer.
 He has been recognized by PADI for his many accomplishments and his tireless resources to the diving industry.
 Dr. Jones was honored to receive the Scuba Schools International (SSI) Platinum 5,000 Award for logging over 5,000 dives and contributing to the development of recreational scuba diving in America.
 Dr. Jones is co-founder, former president, and current chair of the Science & Education Committee of the National Association of Black Scuba divers (NABS).
 NABS, organized in